eslint/eslint/docs/rules/no-confusing-arrow.md

+# no-confusing-arrow

-# Disallow arrow functions where they could be confused with comparisons (no-confusing-arrow)
+Disallows arrow functions where they could be confused with comparisons.

 Arrow functions (`=>`) are similar in syntax to some comparison operators (`>`, `<`, `<=`, and `>=`).
 This rule warns against using the arrow function syntax in places where it could be confused with a comparison operator.